 Imagine an entire mystery hidden across a handful of postcards.
 That’s the multilayered puzzle experience offered by Wish You Were Here, where a series of coded messages awaits you.
 Unravel all the secrets and discover an exciting tale of danger and spycraft along the way! ($15)

 [And if you enjoy Wish You Were Here, there are all sorts of additional puzzle bundles to try out!]

 Cryptogram Puzzle Post (Jack Fallows)

 A combination of different puzzles and encrypted messages interwoven together with bits of narrative, each edition of the Cryptogram Puzzle Post is a standalone story steeped in mystery and supernatural elements.
 But solve them all together, and a grand universe of storytelling unfolds.
 Sold in seasonal bundles and annual subscriptions, this episodic puzzly adventure is quite unique. (£5 for digital downloads, £20 for seasonal bundles)

-[Check out the full review of Puzzometry by clicking here!]
+[Check out the full review of the original Puzzometry by clicking here!]